Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 The process, defined above, to find out if a number is a happy number or not, always ends in a cycle.
 If the number is a happy number, the process will be stuck in a cycle on number ‘1,’ and if the number is not a happy number then the process will be stuck in a cycle with a set of numbers.
 As we saw in Example-2 while determining if ‘12’ is a happy number or not, our process will get stuck in a cycle with the following numbers: 89 -> 145 -> 42 -> 20 -> 4 -> 16 -> 37 -> 58 -> 89

 We saw in the <b>LinkedList Cycle</b> problem that we can use the <b>Fast & Slow</b> pointers method to find a cycle among a set of elements.
 As we have described above, each number will definitely have a cycle.
-Therefore, we will use the same fast & <i>slow pointer</i> strategy to find the cycle and once the cycle is found, we will see if the cycle is stuck on number ‘1’ to find out if the number is happy or not.
+Therefore, we will use the same <i>fast</i> & <i>slow pointer</i> strategy to find the cycle and once the cycle is found, we will see if the cycle is stuck on number ‘1’ to find out if the number is happy or not.

 ````js
 function findHappyNumber(num) {